 Goals can be met or failed.
 When you meet them, you feel great, confident and ready for your next challenge.
 But if you fail them it’s normal to feel unhappy and unmotivated which usually makes you less eager to reach for new goals.
 This is why you should commit to realistic and achievable goals.

 However, setting realistic goals doesn’t mean that you have to settle for lesser dreams.
 Feel free to aim for the stars but make sure to break this main goal into a bunch of smaller goals.
 Let’s say you want to write the TISUS in a year.
 It is an ambitious goal for a newbie but achievable if you are prepared to work hard.
 So make a plan and be as specific as possible.
-What needs to be achieved by when in order to reach your final goal?
+What needs to be achieved and when in order to reach your final goal?

 3. Immerse yourself into the language